-- (6) A dip is not official unless 100% of the livestock within the premise affected are dipped on schedule. - (7) Free-ranging wildlife or exotics that are found on infested, exposed or vacated premises, and which are capable of hosting fever ticks will be treated by methods approved by the Commission and for the length of time specified by the Commission. - (c) Each premise within a tick eradication quarantine area, temporary preventative quarantine area, or control purpose quarantine area will be classified by the commission as an infested, exposed, adjacent, or check premise and are required to execute a herd management plan and remain under restrictions until the no evidence of fever ticks is disclosed or a complete epidemiologic investigation fails to disclose evidence of exposure to fever ticks, with the concurrence of the DFTE.
-A person may protest an initial test or a herd plan each premise classified as increased risk for Fever Ticks: - (1) To protest, the responsible person must request a meeting, in writing, with the Executive Director of the Commission within 15 days of receipt of the herd plan or notice of an initial test and set forth a short, plain statement of the issues that shall be the subject of the protest, after which: - (A) the meeting will be set by the Executive Director no later than 21 days from receipt of the request for a meeting; - (B) the meeting or meetings shall be held in Austin; and - (C) the Executive Director shall render his decision in writing within 14 days from date of the meeting. - (2) Upon receipt of a decision or order by the executive director which the herd owner wishes to appeal, the herd owner may file an appeal within 15 days in writing with the Chairman of the Commission and set forth a short, plain statement of the issues that shall be the subject of the appeal. - (3) The subsequent hearing will be conducted pursuant to the provisions of the Administrative Procedure and Texas Register Act, and Chapter 32 of this title (relating to Hearing and Appeal Procedures). - (4) If the Executive Director determines, based on epidemiological principles, that immediate action is necessary, the Executive Director may shorten the time limits to not less than five days.
+- (C)(6) A dip or treatment is not official unless 100% of the livestock within the premise affected are dipped or treated on schedule. - (D)(7) Free-ranging wildlife or exotic exotics livestock that are found on infested, or exposed or vacated premises, and which are capable of hosting fever ticks will be treated by methods approved by the commission and for the length of time specified by the commission. - (i) Ivermectin medicated corn may be administered to free-ranging wildlife or exotic livestock by a representative of the commission following the close of the hunting season, provided that treatment is terminated at least 60 days prior to the beginning of the next hunting season to comply with the required withdrawal period. - (ii) Permethrin impregnated roller devices may be used for topical treatment of free-ranging wildlife or exotic livestock during periods when ivermectin medicated corn is not administered.
+The commission may specify the use of other pesticides for treatment of wildlife or exotic livestock when deemed necessary to control and eradicate fever ticks. - (c) Each premise within a tick eradication quarantine area, temporary preventative quarantine area, or control purpose quarantine area will be classified by the commission as an infested, exposed, adjacent, or check premise and is required to execute a herd management plan and remain under restrictions until the no evidence of fever ticks is disclosed or a complete epidemiologic investigation fails to disclose evidence of exposure to fever ticks, with the concurrence of the DFTE.
+A person may protest an initial test or a herd plan for each premise classified as increased risk for fever ticks Fever Ticks.: - (1) To protest, the responsible person must request a meeting, in writing, with the Executive Director of the commission within 15 days of receipt of the herd plan or notice of an initial test and set forth a short, plain statement of the issues that shall be the subject of the protest, after which: - (A) the meeting will be set by the Executive Director no later than 21 days from receipt of the request for a meeting; - (B) the meeting or meetings shall be held in Austin; and - (C) the Executive Director shall render his decision in writing within 14 days from date of the meeting.

+- (2) Upon receipt of a decision or order by the executive director which the herd owner wishes to appeal, the herd owner may file an appeal within 15 days in writing with the Chairman of the commission and set forth a short, plain statement of the issues that shall be the subject of the appeal. - (3) The subsequent hearing will be conducted pursuant to the provisions of the Administrative Procedure and Texas Register Act, and Chapter 32 of this title (relating to Hearing and Appeal Procedures). - (4) If the Executive Director determines, based on epidemiological principles, that immediate action is necessary, the Executive Director may shorten the time limits to not less than five days.
 The herd owner must be provided with written notice of any time limits so shortened.